2013 Auburn Tigers football team: Mississippi State

-LSU
+At No. 6 LSU

 Two 1st quarter turnovers put Auburn in a hole 14–0 in at a wet Death Valley.
 Auburn trailed 21–0 at halftime but a quick interception lead to a Tre Mason touchdown run.
 The teams went back and forth but when it appeared place kicker Cody Parkey recovered his onside kick the refs overturned it ending it for Auburn 35–21.
 LSU's Jeremy Hill rushed for a career-high 184 yards and 3 rushing touchdowns.
 Auburn's Tre Mason had 132 yards rushing in the game.

-Ole Miss
+No. 24 Ole Miss

 QB Nick Marshall rushed for 140 yards and 2 touchdowns and threw for 93 yards as Auburn held on after nearly blowing a big lead.
 Auburn raced to a 27–9 lead before Marshall injured his knee.
 Auburn had back to back fumbles by Tre Mason and Cameron Artist Payne, letting Ole Miss close the game to 27–22.
 Safety Ryan Smith with Ole Miss driving intercepted the pass and Auburn raced down the field for a field goal to go up 30–22.
 Auburn finished off Ole Miss with back to back sacks by DT Gabe Wright and DE Carl Lawson.
 Robensen Theirize had a pick six in the 1st Quarter and freshman phenom Carl Lawson recorded 6 tackles, 3.5 tackles for loss and 2 sacks.
 The Auburn defense finished with 6 sacks has DE Dee Ford and Gabe Wright also had 2 sacks a piece.